IBM/s2i-open-liberty-workshop/README.md

 authors-route-default...appdomain.cloud/openapi/ui
 ```

+It sometimes takes a minute to fully deploy so if you get a message about the application not being available, try again.

 You should now see the OpenAPI documentation for the getAuthor endpoint of your microservice.

 #### Automating deployment with build and deployment configs

-For this section, we will be exploring how to automate our application build and deploy using OpenShift concepts known as build configs and deploy configs.
+For this section, we will be exploring how to automate our application build and deploy using OpenShift concepts known as build configs and deployment configs.
 With build configs, the s2i builds are actually happening on the cluster rather than locally.

 1. Tag the images for OpenShift registry.